 Present, Demonstrate, and Facilitate Learning

-This stage of creating a course involves course presentation, how the learning is demonstrated, and how the instructional designer facilitates in the learning process.
+This stage of creating a course involves course presentation, how the learning is demonstrated, and how the instructional designer facilitates the learning process.
 It’s best to include more than one instructional method in the courses being made to help the learner acquire the information, fill in knowledge gaps, and apply the information.
 There are three main types of instructional methods.
-The main instructional methods are system simulation, mock scenarios/calls, and comic activity.
+The main instructional methods are system simulation, mock scenarios/calls, and comic activities.

 A system simulation is a set of techniques that use computers to imitate the operations of various real-world tasks or processes through real-world circumstances.
-A mock scenarios/call is an internally consistent verbal picture of a phenomenon, sequence of events, or situation, based on certain assumptions and factors (variables) chosen by its creator.
-Scenarios are used in estimating the probable effects of one or more variables and are an integral part of situation analysis and long-range planning.
+A mock scenario/call is an internally consistent verbal picture of a phenomenon, sequence of events, or situation, based on certain assumptions and factors (variables) chosen by its creator.
+Scenarios are used in estimating the probable effects of one or more variables and are an integral part of a situation analysis and long-range planning.
 A comic activity is the use of comic book art to address a real-world circumstance by using characters and objects with text.

 Practice with Feedback

 One of the best ways for a learner to understand how to accomplish the necessary tasks and goals is through practice and feedback.
 A course with practice sections using mean quizzes, hotspot questions, or see one/do one simulation helps the learner understand knowledge gaps or a need to review the material more through.
 Adding feedback that is constructive helps the learner understand why the answers the learner entered are right or wrong.
 A designer will have to determine the best kind of practice methods that would help the reader understand the material.